Looking for the top spots where to stay in Phoenix? This guide to the top areas and accommodations is here to show you all the best places in Phoenix!

 Where to stay in Phoenix for the weekend?

 If you’re only in Phoenix for a few days, consider staying downtown.
 It’s right at the heart of the city and has some of the city’s main attractions.
-It’s also right off the main highway, I-10, so it’s easy to get everywhere from there.
+It’s also right off the main highway, I-10, so getting everywhere from there is easy.

 Where to stay in Phoenix near the airport?